 Craniosynostosis is also characterised by deformation of the skull, but there’s a crucial difference.
 While plagiocephaly and other related cephalic disorders result from external moulding, craniosynostosis comes about largely as a result of internal events.
 As a baby is born, the sutures between the plates of their skull are soft and flexible to allow for a natural birth.
 The sutures remain open and flexible during infancy so the brain can fully develop.
 They will then slowly strengthen and become more rigid to form the firm, protective skull.

 When a baby has craniosynostosis, the sutures fuse together prematurely which prevents the skull from growing properly and leads to a misshapen head.
 This happens because the fused suture(s) prevent normal growth in one area causing compensating growth in another to allow the brain to develop naturally.
-For more information about what is craniosynotosis, our detailed list of signs and symptoms to look out for will help you to define the condition.
+For a detailed list of signs and symptoms to look out for in regards to craniosynostosis, please read our dedicated page for more information and help on how to define the condition.